Motoring mergers and acquisitions: The legacy of the 2008 financial crisis lives on

 They were turbulent times over a decade ago.
 Whereas Brexit uncertainty might be making you twitchy now, in 2008 everything was flipped on its head almost instantly due to the global economy crashing, including the automotive world.

 Mergers, acquisitions, talks, recalls, downsizing, every manufacturer seemed to go through one drama or the other as they struggled to stay afloat, with companies that once stood on top of the world left at the mercy of others that couldn’t previously hold a candle to them.

-With Renault’s recent merger talks with Fiat Chrysler seemingly a done deal until the French government stepped in, we’ve had a look back at some of the biggest motoring mergers that happened since the 2008 financial crisis.
+With PSA stepping in to propose a merger with Fiat Chrysler where Renault failed earlier this year, we’ve had a look back at some of the biggest motoring mergers that happened since the 2008 financial crisis.

 Tata acquired Jaguar and Land Rover from Ford

 "This is a momentous time for all of us at Tata Motors.
 Jaguar and Land Rover are two iconic British brands with worldwide growth prospects."

 Amid the various uncertainties of the recession, Ford began offloading a lot of its loss-making interests in a form of damage limitation.
 Sold for £1.5bn to Tata Motors in 2008, £1bn less than Ford had paid in 1990, the Indian automotive manufacturer was one of the first companies from an emerging market to gain ownership of a marquee manufacturer.

 The world was dubious that Tata could turn around the fortunes of Jaguar and Land Rover, but it did exactly that.
 By adopting a hands-off policy and granting autonomy to management, JLR thrived with the shackles of Ford now off.